georgepearman/chicago/_posts/2018-05-24-day-two-in-chicago.md

 ---

 Later at the Airbnb we played some drinking games.
-One of was Ramya's favorite (before this night): rage cage.
-Bach was able to do 10 pushups to our surprise.
+One of was Ramya's favorite (before this night when things went badly for her): rage cage.
+Bach also won a bet because he was able to do 10 pushups (despite having an injured leg)!